Research in France

 Actions towards developing countries

-• supporting research training by funding research-level courses;
+• Supporting research training by funding research-level courses;

 • funding the participation of young mathematicians in short international thematic programmes.

-Three mathematical societies - which are linked to international mathematical societies - watch over the interests of French mathematics: the Société Mathématique de France (SMF), the Société de Mathématiques Appliquées et Industrielles (SMAI), the Société Française de Statistique (SFdS).
-They have an important editorial action and are also involved in joint actions towards society as well as towards business and industry (in particular the SFdS and the SMAI regarding this last point).
+Three mathematical societies - which have links with international learned societies - look after the interests of French mathematics: the Société Mathématique de France (SMF), the Société de Mathématiques Appliquées et Industrielles(SMAI) and the Société Française de Statistique (SFdS).
+They have an important editorial role and are also involved in joint initiatives aimed at society, business and industry (particularly the SFdS and the SMAI in the latter case).